keen99/herolab-tools/README.md

 ## Credits

-This version of the tools written primarily by [ChatGPT](https://chat.openai.com/chat) with guidance by [David Raistrick](https://www.brasstack.net/)
+This version of the tool was written from scratch primarily by [ChatGPT](https://chat.openai.com/chat) with guidance by [David Raistrick](https://www.brasstack.net/)

 ## License